girishdhegde/fire-detection/README.md

 Use this link: https://drive.google.com/uc?export=download&id=1clF1HD9qS-7lUVIfFIVOrhENgryuTpoC

-Note: Better take Pic from CAMERA or Select Images from gallery with LOW resolution <(500 X 500)
+Note: Better take Pic from CAMERA or Select Images from gallery with LOW resolution <(500 X 500) although after if it is not connecting then pleaase CONTACT US because HEROKU Sucks **Or**

-**Or**
 Web Application: